tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 ## Summary

-Here are some examples that are useful to remember when working with
+Here are some examples that are useful to remember when working with regular
-operators:
+expressions:

 | **Regular Expression** |        **Strings Matched**        |
 |:----------------------:|:---------------------------------:|